Last updated May 2, 2022

 Administrators will be able to configure devices to skip the “Choose Your Look” setup assistant screen.

-On a tangental note, Apple has also released Apple Business Manager ahead of the their OS software updates.
+On a tangential note, Apple has also released Apple Business Manager ahead of the their OS software updates.
 In a nutshell, Apple Business Manager unifies the Apple DEP and VPP portals and adds additional Apple business functionalities.
 We’ve covered the specifics in our article What is Apple Business Manager?

 If we’re missing something, tell us about it in the comments below.
 We’ll add it to the article and give you credit.